Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 Additionally, the character meet-and-greets are highlighted in light blue to differentiate them from the rides.
 The rest of the lines are an alternating shade of grey for readability purposes.

 Each park has at least one attraction that’s a Lightning Lane Single Pass.
 These are rides that require an extra purchase in order to skip the line.
 We highlighted those rows in red.
-They are indicated with an arrow on the example below.
+They are indicated with an arrow in the example below.

 Next on the spreadsheet, we have a column for Early Entry and Extended Evening Hours.
 These columns may or may not apply to you.
 You can check the highlighted articles above to determine your eligibility.
 If you are eligible, you’ll want to: